psharp/pc/README.md

 # Pascal Compiler

-A Pascal compiler written in C# that includes a lexer, parser, semantic analyzer, interpreter, and bytecode compiler/VM.
+A Pascal compiler written in C# that includes a lexer, parser, semantic analyzer, interpreter, and bytecode compiler/VM with **ISO 7185 compliance**.

 ## Features